jwe0/Pycat/readme.md

 4. Complete

 # Regards
-I hold no responsibility for your usage of this program.
-I designed this for pentesting from a white hat perspective
+I take no legal responsibility for any negative actions committed with my software.
+This was made for ethical purposes only <3.